 W. David Myers (1990), Professor of History.
 PhD, Yale.
 Intellectual and religious history of early modern Europe, particularly Germany; the Catholic Reformation.

 Mark Naison (1970), Professor of African and African American Studies.
 PhD, Columbia.
 African-American history; 20th century social and labor history.

 Joseph F. O'Callaghan (1954), Professor Emeritus.
 PhD, Fordham Medieval Spain; Medieval Kingship and Parliaments.

 Silvana Patriarca (2001), Professor of History.
 PhD, Johns Hopkins University.
-Modern Italy, Nationalism and National Identities, History of Social Quantification.
+Modern Italy, Socio-Cultural history, History of Nationalism and Racism

 Nicholas Paul (2006), Associate Professor of History.
 PhD, M. Phil., Cambridge.
 Social and Cultural History of the Medieval Nobility; Historiography and Memory; Crusades; Angevin Empire, France, Catalonia, and the Low Countries.